JacquesCarette/Drasil/code/Drasil.md

 - **Unicode**: Misnamed.
 Really is a few special characters which need special code to be displayed properly.
 Unclear how much this should be used in examples, so maybe this should no longer be exported?

+- **Symbol**: Abstract definition of symbol layout primitives.
+Enough information for renderers to display them.

+- **Stage**: (perhaps misnamed?).
+An indication of which 'stage' of the processing an entity belongs to.
+Mostly used to configure the display of 'variables', i.e. which symbol to choose.

+- **SymbolAlphabet**: The long names of many symbols, and even some short ones (because of the tag) is inconvenient; provides some short-hand way of referring to them.

+- **Expr**: ``mathematical'' expressions.
+And also domain descriptions and real intervals.
+  (the latter two should probably be split off on their own)